 Pero’s Pizza & Pasta, in business since 1969, has earned a reputation as one of Buckhead’s most treasured family eateries.
 When the restaurant was first established it was a franchise location of Gigi’s, a restaurant that was once located on Piedmont Road.
 Charlie Pero, co-owner of Pero’s Pizza & Pasta along with his wife Wendy and son Billy, was friends with Gigi himself and the restaurant operated under that name for 10 years.
 In 1979 a fire briefly closed the restaurant, and after four months of repairs they reopened as Pero’s Pizza & Pasta.

 I leaned in for a close look of the black and white picture hanging near the front door and got a glimpse into the Pero family tradition of restaurant management.
-In the photo are Charlie’s parents behind the counter and young Charlie himself, all smiles in the center of the frame.
+In the photo are Charlie’s parents behind the camera and young Charlie himself, all smiles in the center of the frame.
 Hospitality is not just a job for the Pero family, it’s a way of life.
 While attending high school Charlie worked in a pharmacy, and later began working for Gigi’s when he was 26 where he supported his wife Wendy, then 23, and their 3 month old daughter.
 It has been nothing but Pizza & Pasta for Charlie ever since.

 Billy, Charlie’s son, has been working at Pero’s for 20 years since graduating from school.
 He has a degree in Hotel and Restaurant Management from the University of Alabama and is now co-owner of Pero’s with his parents.
 “He still comes every day,” said Billy of his dad, now in his 70s.
 The two work together to manage the business and maintain the restaurant’s quality and standards in an ever-changing world.
 It’s necessary to adapt and evolve with the times, cope with inevitable mechanical issues, staff management, and keep in line with local laws.
 “There’s always something,” said Charlie.